kammerchor-wernigerode/participate/README.md

 Keycloak is an authorization provider that implements the OAuth2 and OpenID Connect protocols.
 It manages software clients, users, their roles and claims for the project.

+Authorization via OpenID Connect is deactivated by default.
+Add `keycloak` to the list of active Spring profiles to enable this feature.

 ### Users

 Keycloak is preconfigured with a variety of users that are more or less useful.
 The username-password-combination